 RIGHTB

 The RIGHTB function returns a specified number of bytes from the end of a text string.
-This function is particularly useful when working with multibyte character sets where characters may occupy multiple bytes, such as in languages like Chinese, Japanese, or Korean.
+It is useful for multibyte character sets where characters may occupy multiple bytes, such as Chinese, Japanese, or Korean.

 =RIGHTB(text